navgurukul/newton/if-else/if-statement-with-code/if-code-question9.md

 4. People **24 years and above** in age can marry.
 5. People **25 years and above** in age can legally drink.

-Create a flowchart that takes the **age** of the user as input.
+Create a flowchart that takes the **age** of the user as `input`.
 Print what all activities the user can do from the list above.
 For example, if user enters age as `20`, the code should print:

 ```
 You can go to school
 You can vote in elections
 ```

-If user enters age as `24`, the code will print:
+If user enters age as `24`, the code will print:-

 ```
 You can go to school